MiroslavskyCoder/ZwheUI/src/components/ToggleButton/ToggleButton.md

 *   `value` (string | string[] | null, required): The value of the currently selected button(s).
 Use a string for `single` type and an array of strings for `multiple`.
 *   `onChange` (function, required): A callback function that is triggered when the selection changes.
 *   `type` (enum: 'single' | 'multiple', optional, default: 'single'): The selection behavior of the group.
+*   `maxWidth` (string, optional): Sets a maximum width for the group, causing buttons to wrap to the next line if they overflow.
-*   `maxSplit` (number, optional): Automatically inserts a divider after every N items.
+*   `maxSplit` (number, optional): Automatically wraps buttons into rows after every N items.

 ### ToggleButton
 *   `value` (string, required): A unique value for the button.